 What did AAA's study look at?

-The study looked at drivers using voice command, touch screen and other interactive technologies to make a call, send a text message, tune the radio, or program navigation, all while driving.
+The study looked at drivers using voice command, touchscreen, and other interactive technologies to make a call, send a text message, tune the radio, or program navigation, all while driving.

 What the study found

-The study concluded that drivers using voice-based and touch screen technology experienced very high levels of visual and mental demands when completing tasks like programming navigation or sending a text message.
 It also accounted for how long it took drivers to complete tasks using vehicle technology, and discovered that programming navigation was the most distracting task behind the wheel, taking an average of 40 seconds for drivers to complete.
-At just 25 mph, a car can travel the length of four football fields during that time.
+At just 25 mph, a car can travel the length of 4 football fields during that time.

 Researchers found that most infotainment systems tested could easily be made safer by simply following federal recommendations, such as locking out text messaging, access to social media, and programming navigation while the car is in motion.